canjs/can-fixture/docs/types/Store.prototype.getData.md

 @function can-fixture/StoreType.prototype.getData getData
 @parent can-fixture/StoreType.prototype

-@description A [can-fixture.requestHandler requestHandler] that gets a single item from the store.
+@description A [can-fixture.requestHandler requestHandler] that gets a single record from the store.

 @signature `Store.getData(request, response)`

-  A `requestHandler` that gets a single item from the store.
+  A `requestHandler` that gets a single record from the store.

   ```js